top of page

 Born 1968, lives and works in Paris, France

-Violinist Christian Tetzlaff gave the world premiere of a Duo for violin and piano as well as the German premiere of a Sonata for solo violin formerly played by Tedi Papavrami and David Grimal.
+In chamber music, violinist Christian Tetzlaff gave the world premiere of a Duo for violin and piano as well as the German premiere of a Sonata for solo violin first performed by David Grimal and recorded by Tedi Papavrami.

-Cellist Marc Coppey recorded the suite Un herbier pour la vie, also performed by Henri Demarquette who commissioned Psalterium for cello & choir.
+Cellist Marc Coppey recorded the suite Un herbier pour la vie, revived in concert by Henri Demarquette who also commissioned Psalterium for cello & choir.
+Sung-Won Yang & Enrico Pace also played 3 Impromptus.

-Pianist François-Frédéric Guy first performed in the Amsterdam Muziekgebouw as well as in Korea 3 studies after Kandinsky, also performed in Germany by Kiveli Doerken.
+Pianist Momo Kodama premiered 6 Intermezzi for piano in Paris, Tokyo and Nagoya.
+François-Frédéric Guy premiered in the Amsterdam Muziekgebouw as well as in Tongyeong (Korea) 3 studies after Kandinsky, also performed in Germany by Kiveli Doerken.

-Also the Artistic Director of the Orchestre Philharmonique de Radio France from 1996 to 2014, he only started to publish his music in 2015, now available from publishers Durand and Allegretto.
+Also the Artistic Director of the Orchestre Philharmonique de Radio France from 1996 to 2014, he only started to publish his music in 2015 with Durand, Allegretto and Lacroch'.

-Many public radios including France Musique, BBC radio 3, Deutschlandfunk, Nederlands radio, RTBF in Belgium, Radio Suisse Romande, RTP in Portugal or the NHK in Japan as well as Arte Concerts have already broadcasted various concerts and recordings.
+Many public radios including France Musique, BBC radio 3, Deutschlandfunk, WDR, Nederlands radio, DR in Denmark, RTBF in Belgium, RTS Radio Suisse Romande, RAI Radio3, RTP in Portugal or the NHK in Japan as well as Arte Concerts have already broadcasted various concerts and recordings.

 bottom of page